-- As part of the project, Knowsley Council will deliver improved greenspace and walking and cycle provision through the St Kevin’s open space to the south of the railway line and at Tower Hill Park to the north of the station.
-The Council consulted with residents about the proposed green space improvements at St Kevin’s.
-You can have your say on the improvements here up to 25 March 2022.
+- As part of the project, Knowsley Council is delivering improved greenspace and walking and cycle provision through the St Kevin’s open space to the south of the railway line and at Tower Hill Park to the north of the station.

 When will work take place?

 Most of the construction work will be carried out on weekdays, between 7am and 6pm.
-Network Rail are conscious of the need to minimise the impact on local residents of the noisy activities associated with building the new railway station and making the necessary changes to the nearby railway line- between Headbolt Lane and Kirkby Station.
+Network Rail are conscious of the need to minimise the impact on local residents of the noisy activities associated with building the new railway station and the nearby railway line between Headbolt Lane and Kirkby Station.

-To ensure the safety of construction workers and that the new station is completed on time, it will be necessary to undertake some work when trains are not running.
-This will predominantly be on Saturday nights and during the daytime on Sundays.
+To ensure the safety of construction workers and that the new station is completed on time, it has been necessary to undertake some of the work at night.

 Will the work be noisy?

-Various specialist pieces of plant and machinery will be used over the course of the project, including cranes, piling rigs, excavators, dumpers, and road rail track machines.
-Staff and contractors will be aware of their responsibility to keep any noise to a minimum.
+Various specialist pieces of plant and machinery have been used over the course of the project, including cranes, piling rigs, excavators, dumpers, and road rail track machines.
+Staff and contractors are aware of their responsibility to keep any noise to a minimum.